lukso-network/docs/docs/guides/universal-profile/04-interact-with-contracts.md

 - `_data`: the abi-encoded function name + arguments, to to be run at the `_to` contract address.
 - Let's imagine a smart contract `targetContract` deployed on the network.
 We want our UP to call the function `myCoolFunction` on this contract.
 We will have to:

-1. abi-encode the function call with the parameters we want to pass.
+1. [abi-encode](https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#methods-mymethod-encodeabi) the function call with the parameters we want to pass.
-2. pass this payload as the fourth argument `_data` of the `.execute` function.
+2. pass this payload as the fourth argument `_data` of the `execute(...)` function.

 <Tabs>